 The Tinker Foundation was created by Edward Larocque Tinker (1881-1968) in 1959 in memory of his wife Frances McKee Tinker, his father Henry Champlin Tinker, and his grandfather Edward Greenfield Tinker.
-Receiving Ph.D.’s in literature from the University of Paris and the University of Madrid, Dr. Tinker had devoted a significant portion of his life to exploring Hispanic culture in Latin America, the Iberian Peninsula and the United States.
-He was convinced that the future freedom and prosperity of the peoples of the Americas depended upon their mutual trust, friendship and cooperation and it was in that spirit that the Foundation was established.
+Receiving Ph.D.s in literature from the University of Paris and the University of Madrid, Dr. Tinker had devoted a significant portion of his life to exploring Hispanic culture in Latin America, the Iberian Peninsula, and the United States.
+He was convinced that the freedom and prosperity of the peoples of the Americas depended upon their mutual trust, friendship, and cooperation, and it was in that spirit that the Foundation was established.

 Martha Twitchell Muse, the person to whom Dr. Tinker entrusted the development of the Tinker Foundation, was a founding director, served as the Foundation’s first executive director and assumed the position of president upon Dr. Tinker’s death.
 It was her vision that guided the development of the Tinker Foundation’s programs for the first 40 years of its life.

 The first major program initiated by the Foundation was the Tinker Visiting Professorships.
 A chair was endowed at Columbia University in 1968, followed by endowments at the University of Texas in 1973, the University of Wisconsin in 1975, Stanford University in 1978, and the University of Chicago in 1980.